tyqi11/leetcode/Frequently_Used_APIs.md

 | `Arrays.copyOfLength(int[] a, int from, int to)`             | copy specified range of the *a* into a new array             |      |
 | `Arrays.toString(int[] a)`                                   | return a string representation of contents in *a*: `"[1, 2, 3]"` |      |

+* `Arrays.asList()`

+  Not recommend to use when the array is of primitive data type .

+  The array and the list is connected by `asList()`, one is updated when the other is updated.

+  The List returned from `asList()` has no `add` or `remove` method, because the List is referencing to the array, so the list implements RandomAccess.

 ## Character